-Thank you for participating in the Professional Experience program of The University of Queensland, School of Education Professional Experience Program - Master of Teaching (Primary).
+Thank you for participating in the professional experience program of The University of Queensland, School of Education Professional Experience Program - Master of Teaching (Primary) - Turn to Teaching program.

-The University is extremely grateful to those schools and Teachers who are actively involved in mentoring and supporting our Pre-Service Teachers during their Professional Experience.
+The University is extremely grateful to those schools and Teachers actively mentoring and supporting our Pre-Service Teachers during their Professional Experiences.
+Professional Experience is an integral part of initial Teacher education (ITE) and through this experience, Pre-Service Teachers gain confidence, build professional competencies, receive mentorship, learn and experience school culture and begin to develop their professional identity.
 We appreciate the ways in which practical experience in a school setting provides our students with the opportunity to expand both breadth and depth of experience.
+The structure of the placement experiences has been planned and curated to ensure Pre-Service Teachers develop the required skills and competencies to meet the graduate level of the Australian Professional Standards for professional knowledge, practice and engagement.

-The work undertaken by school-based personnel, and the time and commitment you offer to work with our Pre-Service Teachers, is central to the success of the Professional Experience.
+The work undertaken by school-based personnel and the time and commitment you offer to work with our Pre-Service Teachers are central to the success of the Professional Experience.
 We hope that the experience is also of professional value to you.

-This handbook contains essential information for school-based personnel, Pre-Service Teachers and UQ Professional Experience facilitators.
+This handbook contains essential information for school-based personnel, Pre-Service Teachers and UQ professional experience facilitators.

-The policies, Professional Experience structure and different roles of each of the stakeholders in the Master of Teaching (Primary) Professional Experience program have been intentionally made available to all parties so that everyone involved is able to fully engage in, and meet the requirements of, each Professional Experience.
+The policies, professional experience structure and different roles of each of the stakeholders in the Master of Teaching (Primary) - Turn to Teaching professional experience program have been intentionally made available to all parties so that everyone involved is able to fully engage in, and meet the requirements of, each professional experience.

-I hope that you enjoy The University of Queensland's Master of Teaching (Primary) Professional Experience program.
+I hope that you enjoy The University of Queensland's Master of Teaching (Primary) professional experience program.